The Best Longbow: Top Picks for 2024

 This is a minor squibble I have with this bow, but this isn’t technically a longbow, because it has a shelf, and traditional longbows were made without shelves to place the arrow.
 That’s me being a tightwad, though.
 In all other ways, this is a fantastic longbow.

-PSE Sequoia Longbow Right Hand
+PSE Archery Oryx Longbow Right Hand

-• It’s manufactured in draw weights of 40 pounds, 45 pounds, 50 pounds, and 55 pounds, which is juuuuust about right for a longbow—if you’re new to archery, you’d want to go for a lower-pound version, and if you’ve got some experience, you can think about getting a higher-pound version.
+• It’s manufactured in draw weights of 30 pounds, 35 pounds, 40 pounds, 45 pounds, 50 pounds, and 55 pounds, which is juuuuust about right for a longbow—if you’re new to archery, you’d want to go for a lower-pound version, and if you’ve got some experience, you can think about getting a higher-pound version.
 I would NOT recommend going for a higher-pound version if you’re new to archery—even if you are very strong.
 It takes time to build archery muscles, and there are no shortcuts.

 When people talk about gorgeous bows, this is what they’re talking about.
 It’s a sleek and streamlined and beautiful instrument.